data-integration-toolkit/ditk/entity_linkage/typing/nfetc/README.md

 You **MUST** run `read_dataset` function for any functions(train/predict/evaluate).<br>
 #### 1) Input file
 **(must be named imputation_test_input.tsv OR imputation_test_input.txt)**<br>
-Number of input for this model must be ONE;  raw data(.txt) or filtered data(.tsv)<br>
+Number of inputs for this model must be ONE of two;  raw data(.txt) or filtered data(.tsv)<br>
-raw data has ["p1", "p2", "Text", "Mention", "Types", "f"] format which is same as corpus format that dowloaded data by using  download.sh script in `data` folder.<br>
+raw data has ["p1", "p2", "Text", "Types", "f"] format which is same as corpus format that dowloaded data by using  download.sh script in `data` folder.<br>
 But filtered data has ["p1", "p2", "Context", "Mention", "Types"]<br>
 Both are fine to run main.py and NFETC.preprocess_helper() will deal with preprocess for each case. <br>
 One important thing is extension; one of filtered data should be .tsv abd one of raw data should be .txt<br>